 Applied linguistics at UCSB is understood broadly to encompass linguistic research on a wide range of real-world social, political, and educational issues.
 Educational issues are central to applied linguistics, such as language learning and teaching, children’s linguistic and social development, literacy practices, and the relationship between spoken and written language. »

 Each new language we encounter can show us alternative ways of conceptualizing experience, of categorizing distinctions and ideas, of managing the flow of information, and of interacting verbally.
 UCSB linguists place high value on in-depth experience with individual languages and are carrying out work with languages spoken all over the world.
-Among the most active areas of research at UCSB are the languages of the Americas, Austronesia, the Caucasus, East Asia, and the Himalayas, as well as varieties of English. »
+Among the most active areas of research at UCSB are the languages of the Americas, Austronesia, the Caucasus, East Asia, and the Himalayas, as well as Papuan languages and varieties of English. »

 At UCSB, researchers are committed to understanding transcription as a simultaneously theoretical, methodological, and sociocultural phenomenon with profound consequences for how speech and speakers are textually represented.
 In addition to providing training in issues of phonetic transcription, UCSB offers a course exclusively devoted to the transcription of discourse.
 Faculty and students conduct research on transcription and related forms of discourse representation. »